amateur-veteran/mybash/README.md

 * span BE admin (should do both bff and server)
 * add debug option for span command
 * span BE server
-* clean and perform yarn install
+* clean and perform npm i --legacy-peer-deps
 * span FE supply
 * span BE supply (should do both bff and server)